CalHFA Dream For All

 Offers up to 20% for down payment or closing costs, not to exceed $150,000

-Homebuyer must register for a voucher.
+Homebuyers must register for a voucher.
 A randomized drawing will select registrants who will receive the voucher.
 This will not be first-come, first-served.

 Eligibility